sooriyaarachchi/pybites.github.io-src/content/alicante-pychallengeday.md

 Tags: code challenges, community, Python Alicante, live coding, learning, retrospective, talks, Marvel, fun
 Slug: alicante-pychallengeday
 Authors: Bob
 Summary: Yesterday we hosted [PyChallengeDay](https://pybit.es/codechallenge44.html) together with [Python Alicante](https://twitter.com/python_alc?lang=en).
-We had a small audience but I am sure the folks that joined us stretched their coding skills.
+I am sure the folks that joined us stretched their coding skills.
 And we learned a couple of things too which we will share in this article.
 Hopefullly it inspires you to host a workshop yourself to grow the awesome Python community.
 cover: images/featured/pb-article.png
+status: draft

 Yesterday we hosted [PyChallengeDay](https://pybit.es/codechallenge44.html) together with [Python Alicante](https://twitter.com/python_alc?lang=en).
-We had a small audience but I am sure the folks that joined us stretched their coding skills.
+I am sure the folks that joined us stretched their coding skills.
 And we learned a couple of things too which we will share in this article.
 Hopefullly it inspires you to host a workshop yourself to grow the awesome Python community.

 ## 1. There's nothing like live coding

-> Python teachers take notice: a live coding workshop offers a unique opportunity to gain valuable insights into your students.
+> Python teachers take notice: a live coding workshop offers a unique opportunity to gain valuable insight.

 So far we have been doing code challenges online.
 We are getting an increasing amount of PRs and the overall feedback is that people learn more Python.
 Great!